Konaxux/Konaxux/README.md

 ## 🌕 About Konaxux
-Hi, I'm a engineer. 🐣
+Hi, I'm a c# engineer. 🐣

 ## 🌱 my skills